Type 2 Diabetes

 Type 2 diabetes prevention

-- Eating a healthy diet: Choose foods low in fat and calories and high in fiber.
+Even if you have prediabetes, it’s possible to prevent the progression to type 2 diabetes with healthy lifestyle choices.
+Some healthy lifestyle choices include:- Eating a healthy diet: Choose foods low in fat and calories and high in fiber.
 It’s important to eat plenty of fruits, vegetables, and whole grains.

 - Getting physical activity: Being physically active makes your body’s insulin work better.
 Aim to get 30–60 minutes of moderate physical activity on most days of the week.

-- Losing excess weight: Losing at least 5–10% of your starting weight19 can help reverse prediabetes and prevent or delay progression to type 2 diabetes.
+- Losing excess weight: Losing at least 5–10% of your starting weight[19] can help reverse prediabetes and prevent or delay progression to type 2 diabetes.
 To maintain a healthy weight, focus on permanent changes to your eating and exercise habits.

 - Stop smoking